sassoftware/viya-ark/README.md

 limitations under the License.

 ## Introduction
-Viya-ARK is a collection of resources to automate and streamline tasks that are required to prepare an environment for a SAS Viya deployment.
+SAS Viya-ARK is a collection of resources to automate and streamline tasks that are required to prepare an environment for a SAS Viya deployment.

-Viya-ARK provides the following types of assistance:
+SAS Viya-ARK provides the following types of assistance:

   * Pre-deployment assessment and optional configuration
   * Post-deployment automation